 Influencers, who work with talent agencies, usually have a lot of experience in their industry.
 They also tend to demand a higher fee for their expertise.

-Your industry and the product you are selling can also affect your influencer marketing cost.
+Your industry and the product you are selling can also affect the cost of your influencer marketing.

 Sponsored post rates vary from industry to industry.
 Travel and entertainment are the most expensive industries for Instagram influencer marketing.